David Vendetta: Biography

 David Paparusso's career as a professional DJ only starts in 2002.
 At that time, he meets Antoine Clamaran, another popular French DJ, who produces Vendetta's first three maxi singles "Fiction – No Sex", "She Loves Me – Party People" and "Alicante – Cleopatra".
 He also starts working as a producer when American DJ Roger Sanchez asks him to remix some of his songs.

-In 2006, Paparusso releases the song "Love to love you baby", which samples Donna Summer, and manages to peak at No. 20 at the French Singles Chart.
+In 2006, Paparusso releases the song "Love to Love You Baby", which samples Donna Summer, and manages to peak at No. 20 at the French Singles Chart.
 The follow-up single "Unidos para la música" even reaches the Top 5 in France and the Top 30 in Belgium-Wallonia.

-In addition to his work as a producer, Vendetta also animates a weekly radio show on FG DJ Radio and organizes parties in Ibiza, New York City, Moscow, Marrakech and many other cities.
+In addition to his work as a producer, Vendetta also animates a weekly radio show on FG DJ Radio and organizes parties in Ibiza, New York City, Moscow, Marrakesh and many other cities.

 In April 2010, he returned with his second album Vendetta.
 It includes collaborations with artists such as Haifa Wehbe, Tara McDonald and Alim Qasimov.

-Lawsuit against Mickaël Vendetta

 In the beginning of 2010, David Paparusso filed a lawsuit against French internet phenomenon Mickaël Vendetta for unfair business practices, saying: "This guy is an impostor, a troublemaker.
 He only used my name to become popular".
 He asked for 100.000 euros in damages; however, he lost and was condemned to pay Mickaël Vendetta's 3,000 euro lawyer fees.

+By 2026, Vendetta has maintained a career spanning over 28 years.
+He is recognized in the French Lorraine region as a pioneer of the house genre who transitioned from a fan of early 90s dance music to an international headliner.
+Despite the rise of new sub-genres, he continues to perform globally, maintaining the "no-compromise" house style that established his reputation in the mid-2000s.